Patrik Redo

-Patrik Redo (born 24 November 1981 in Anderstorp) is a Swedish football player, who currently plays for Kristianstads FF.
+Patrik Redo (born 24 November 1981) is a Swedish football player, who currently plays for Kristianstads FF.

 Career

 Starting his career in Anderstorp IF he later moved to Halmstad and IF Leikin.
 In 2002, he moved to local rivals Halmstads BK.
 However, after making only a few appearances he was loaned to Trelleborgs FF in 2003 and was later purchased by Trelleborg.
 In 2007, he moved to Iceland and Fram in the Icelandic Úrvalsdeild.
 He stayed only one season before moving to league rivals Keflavik, yet again staying only a year before in 2009 returning to Sweden and Jönköpings Södra IF.
 The midfielder left on 17 March 2011 his club Jönköpings Södra IF and signed with Kristianstads FF.